 Fees and commissions are recognised on an accrual basis.
-Fees and commission expenses are included in general administrative expenses.
+Fees and commission expenses are included in general and administrative expenses.

-3.2.4 Net Gains or Loss on Financial Assets and Liabilities at fair value through profit or loss
+3.2.4 Net Gain or Loss on Financial Assets and Liabilities at Fair Value through Profit or Loss

-This item includes changes in the fair value of financial assets and liabilities designated upon recognition as at fair value through profit or loss and excludes interest and dividend income and expenses.
+This item includes changes in the fair value of financial assets and liabilities held for trading or designated upon recognition as at fair value through profit or loss and excludes interest and dividend income and expenses.